noahehall/theBookOfNoah/gcp/readme.md

 ## Virtual Private Cloud
   - generally the first step is to define a VPC for a project
   - connects GCP rsources to each other and the internet
+  - VPC Peering: interconnect networks in GCP projects
+  - shared VPC:  share a network or individual subnets with other GCP projects
   - Characteristics
     - networks are global
     - subnets are regional